sarojmadhu/manual/doc/source/account.rst

 Project  Alumni:
    Sometimes project members leave a project before it is completed.
-SUch members are no longer part of the project and should not have access to the project.
+Such members are no longer part of the project and should not have access to the project.
 However they can still be acknowledged to have played a role as part of the project while they are placed into the alumni role.